barakacod3rr/Financial_Chatbot/README.md

-#  AI-Powered Financial Analysis & Chatbot (BCG GenAI Project)
+# BCG GenAI Project ---  AI-Powered Financial Analysis & Chatbot

 As a **Junior Data Scientist at Boston Consulting Group (BCG)** on the **GenAI Consulting Team**, this project represents an exciting opportunity to blend **finance, data analysis, and generative AI**.